-Prior to demolition the incoming services will be capped off to allow the safe demolition to take place.
-Demolition will be carried out from top down using plant lifted onto the roof slab (subject to loading capacity checks of the hollow pot floors); and will progressively be undertaken down to ground floor level.
+Demolition will be carried out from top down using plant lifted onto the roof slab and will progressively be undertaken down to ground floor level.
 Roof mounted plant will be removed during the initial crane lift where possible.

 The building will have a full scaffold installed on all perimeter faces to allow access and protection to all levels of the building.
 The scaffold will be fully sheeted to mitigate the escape of dust and noise to the surrounding areas.